Is an ecstasy addiction stopping you from living your best life?

 Ecstasy became a popular illicit drug in the late 1980s and early 1990s.
 People also refer to the drug as Adam, beans, disco biscuit, E, molly, X and XTC.
-The chemical 3,4-methylenedioxymethamphetamine (MDMA) creates the effects that users take this drug to experience.
-However, the considerable amount of negative effects lead to a need for many users to be treated at an ecstasy rehab center.
+The chemical in the drug is 3,4-methylenedioxmethamphetamie (MDMA) creates the effects that users take the drug to experience.
+However, the considerable number of negative side effects lead to a need for many users to be treated at an ecstasy rehab center.

 The Effects of Ecstasy

-Most users take a capsule or tablet that contains 60 to 120 milligrams of MDMA.
+Most users take a capsule, tablet or powder that contains 60 to 120 milligrams of MDMA.
 After the effects of ecstasy begin, they usually last for three to six hours.
-It’s common for users to take a second dose when the effects of the first dose start fading.
+It is common for users to take a second dose when the effects of the first dose begin to fade.

-However, ecstasy is on the list of Schedule 1 drugs because of its addictive nature and lack of medical use.
+However, ecstasy is on the list of schedule 1 drugs because of its addictive nature and lack of medical use.
 It can also cause negative side effects for up to one week after taking it.
-Sometimes the effects last even longer for those who have abused the drug for a significant amount of time.
+Sometimes these effects can last even longer for those who have abused the drug for a significant amount of time.
 When situations like this arise, then ecstasy rehab is usually the only way to treat the situation.

 Ecstasy Causes Long-Term Cognitive Problems